Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Toolboard_1LC.md

 ## Factory Reset

 The board will do a factory reset if you power it up with both buttons held down.
-The CAN address will be reset to the default (121) and the CAN bus timing will also be reset to default (1Mbps).
+The CAN address will be reset to the default (121), the CAN bus timing will also be reset to default (1Mbps), and the bootloader will request a firmware update.

 ## Startup Time